zanmato1984/broken-pipeline/README.md

 - The scheduler is responsible for calling `Resumer::Resume()` from an external event and rescheduling the blocked task instance.

+Compatibility note:
+- `Resumer` and `Awaiter` are intentionally opaque to Broken Pipeline and can be implemented with synchronous primitives (for example, condition variables), asynchronous primitives (for example, promise/future style), or coroutines.

 ## Operator protocol

 The operator interfaces and OpOutput are defined in `include/broken_pipeline/operator.h`: